Obama orders health insurance for government's seasonal firefighters

 The official added that the president acted after the issue was brought to his attention following his trip late last month to Colorado Springs, Colorado, where Obama toured damage caused by that state’s most destructive wildfire on record.

-The so-called Waldo Canyon, which broke out June 23, killed two people and gutted nearly 350 homes and forced the evacuation of some 35,000 people.
-Ranked as one of worst conflagrations to date during the 2012 wildfire season nationwide, it was finally declared 100 percent contained late Tuesday.
+The so-called Waldo Canyon killed two people, gutted nearly 350 homes and forced the evacuation of some 35,000 people, ranking it also as one of worst conflagrations to date during the 2012 wildfire season nationwide.

 At that time, the White House said that more than 8,800 firefighters were at work against dozens of wild-land blazes burning across the country, most of them in the West.